 There’s no menu posted on the website because the food changes every day or even throughout the day as items are sold out.
 Dana had a printed menu for the day, but also a notebook with a handwritten menu specials as well.

 The Capitol Theatre is a landmark designated as a National Historic Site in 2017.
-Built in 1930, it is one of the last operational atmospheric theatres in Canada.
-It can seat up to 380 guest inside its venue.
+Built in 1930, it is one of the last operational atmospheric theatres in Canada, seating up to 380 guest inside its venue.

-What it means by atmospheric is that, instead of seating guests in box-like formal environment for the performance, the entire theatre is designed to be set under an outdoor European garden setting.
+What it means by “atmospheric theatre” is that, instead of seating guests in box-like formal environment for the performance, the entire theatre is designed to be set under an outdoor European garden setting.

 Following productions for 2018 includes Wait Until Dark (October 18 to October 31, 2018), and King Arthur the Panto (November 15 to December 23, 2018).